Vatakara: Lokanarkavu and Kalarippayattu

-Kalleri is famous and civilized village area that is belongs to Vatakara taluk, north to Kozhikode.
+Kalleri Kuttichathan Temple is in Kalleri, a famous and civilized village area that is belongs to Vatakara taluk, north to Kozhikode.
 Kalleri is located at Vatakara Thanneerpanthal route 8 km from Vatakara, near Villiappaly.
-It is a very beautiful place and is suitable for rest with nature.There is a canal at Kalleri, which is a part of Vadakara – Mahi canal.
+It is a very beautiful place and is suitable for rest with nature.
+There is a canal at Kalleri, which is a part of Vadakara – Mahi canal.
 Land of Kalleri is encircled by Kallerikunnu at west and Aroora mala (mountain) at east.
 The famous Kalleri Kuttichathan temple located here.
 Thousands of devotees are visiting this temple every week.

-Vadakara Population Census 2011 - 2022

-Vadakara is a Municipality city in district of Kozhikode, Kerala.
-The Vadakara city is divided into 44 wards for which elections are held every 5 years.
-The Vadakara Municipality has population of 75,295 of which 35,531 are males while 39,764 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 7823 which is 10.39% of total population of Vadakara (M).
-In Vadakara Municipality, Female Sex Ratio is of 1119 against state average of 1084.
-Moreover, Child Sex Ratio in Vadakara is around 952 compared to Kerala state average of 964.
-Literacy rate of Vadakara city is 94.88% higher than state average of 94.00%.
-In Vadakara, Male literacy is around 97.12% while female literacy rate is 92.91%.

-Vadakara Municipality has total administration over 15,787 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.